NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 #### Standard WildApricot translation file

 EZ Wild Apricot Web Designer can be also be used to enable 2 languages for WildApricot websites.
 EZ Wild Apricot Web Designer does _not_ require you to create any additional site pages or page templates.
-Translations can be applied for any Wild Apricot module without the need to create multiple versions of a page, event, donation form etc. A French translation file is included as sample CSV configuration file.
-It is named `FR-wildapricot-textmanager-config.csv`.
-This file can be edited in Microsoft Excel or another text editor.
-Make sure CSV UTF-8 format is used when saving to preserve any accented or multi-byte characters.
+Translations can be applied for any Wild Apricot module without the need to create multiple versions of a page, event, donation form etc. A French translation file is included as sample CSV configuration file, named `FR-wildapricot-textmanager-config.csv`.
+Remember to rename this file to `wildapricot-textmanager-config.csv` before using it.
+This file can be edited in Microsoft Excel or another CSV editor.
+When saving the file, make sure to save with the UTF-8 encoding format to preserve any accented or multi-byte characters.

 #### Moving the language switcher button